fac/tom_queue/README.md

 When the job is published to the queue `TomQueue::QueueManager` decides whether it should be published to one of the priority queues or to the deferred queue.

 Note: It gets confusing sometimes, so it's important to remember that RabbitMQ messages don't get published to the queue.
-They get published to the **exchange** and then they're **routed** to the queue.
+They get published to the **exchange** and then they're later **routed** to the queue.
 E.g. TomQueue uses one exchange per all 4 priority queues.

 If job's `run_at` attribute is set in the future it ends up in the deferred queue.

 There's a special process that is started separately from all DJ workers (but at the same time) that only listens to the deferred queue.
 It reads all the messages that come to the queue and holds them in memory in a sorted by `run_at` queue.
+When the job's time comes the process publishes the job to the "normal" exchange.

 If you look at the deferred queue in the web interface when this "deferred process" is running you'll noticed that messages in that queue are ["Unacked"](https://www.rabbitmq.com/reliability.html).
 It means that consumer (deferred process) received a message but didn't send an acknowledgment for it.
 In the semantics of the deferred process it means that job is waiting for the time to run in deferred process's memory.
-We do it this way in case deferred process dies before dispatching all deferred jobs.
+We do it this way to account for the case when deferred process dies before dispatching all deferred jobs.
 In that case all the unacknowledged messages just get re-queued to the deferred queue. `TomQueue::DeferredWorkManager` class is responsible for managing deferred jobs and runs in a separate process.

 What about when I'm developing?
 -------------------------------